zoya0107/littleCRM/README.md

 ## Description

 It is my first project.
 In this application a registered user can write messages, create and complete tasks.
 User with admin role is authorised to add new users and update the data of existing ones.
-The application is written using Spring MVC framework and Maven for external dependency managment.
+The application is written using Spring MVC framework and Maven for external dependency management.

 ## Link to the app on Heroku